Nolie88/orbitcss-examples/README.md

 ## Getting Started
 Copy the HTML for any of the example pages into your own project.

-These examples require the OrbitCSS framework.
+The OrbitCSS framework is required to customize these examples.
 For setup and installation see [OrbitCSS Installation](https://orbitcss.com/documentation/getting-started/installation).

 View the examples live on the [OrbitCSS examples page](https://orbitcss.com/examples).